vanathy27/vanathy27/Readme.md

 ## About Me

-I'm a **Mobile App Developer** focused on creating modern cross-platform applications.
+I'm a **Software Engineer** focused on creating modern cross-platform mobile applications.

 I enjoy transforming ideas into reliable products with **clean code, smooth performance, scalable architecture, and practical solutions**.